katmore/flat-js/README.md

 ## Examples
  * URL Queries
  * Value testing

 ### Example 1: URL query values
-Flat simplifies reading and manipulating browser URLs to single lines.
+Flat-js simplifies reading and manipulating browser URLs to single lines.

 In the examples below, Replace "example.com" with the host and path to your project/resource, then add the query string to the URL in your browser.